gene-git/dual-root/README.rst

 For this use case you can turn off the autosync which handles the first approach (using /efi0 /efi1 etc).
 Copy the sample config */etc/dual-root/sync-daemon.conf*.
 It has comments.
 Turn off the code that handles approach 1 by setting *dualroot = false* then make a list of items to sync.
+By default, *dualroot* is true.
 Each item will be used with rsync, and are therefore in rsync format (careful with trailing slashes!).
 Each item has [source_dir, dest_dir(s), exclusions].